-Neighborhood Info Inman Park was developed as Atlanta’s first planned suburb in the late 1880’s by Joel Hurt an Atlanta civil engineer and property developer.
-The neighborhood was originally intended to be a whites-only segregated suburban “oasis” conveniently connected to the city by Atlanta’s brand new electric street car.
+This map shows street art, murals, and graffiti in the Inman Park and Reynoldstown neighborhoods of Atlanta.
+Developed in the late 1880’s, Inman Park was Atlanta’s first planned suburb.
+Joel Hurt an Atlanta civil engineer and property developer created the neighborhood.
+Inman Park was originally intended to be a whites-only segregated suburban “oasis”.
+It was conveniently connected to the city by Atlanta’s brand new electric street car.
 Inman Park’s prominent residents included the likes of Asa Candler the founder of The Coca-Cola Company and Atlanta’s 41st mayor.

-As the automobile allowed newer and more fashionable suburbs to spring up farther out from the city, Inman Park eventually fell out of favor and fell into disrepair.
-After a successful revitalization effort Inman Park is once again a vibrant and fashionable residential neighborhood known for its great restaurants, cafes, and bakeries bordering Atlanta’s East Beltline Trail.
+The coming of the automobile allowed newer and more fashionable suburbs to spring up farther out from the city.
+Inman Park eventually fell out of favor and fell into disrepair.
+After a successful revitalization effort Inman Park is once again a vibrant and fashionable residential neighborhood.
+You will find great restaurants, cafes, and bakeries bordering Atlanta’s East BeltLine Trail.